(COP) Coil On Plug Ignition Systems

-There were many types of ignition systems used throughout the years and things are continuing to evolve.
-A coil over plug "COP" ignition eliminates the distributor and secondary wires and replaces them with the PCM, ignition module, and a coil mounted directly over the plug of each cylinder.
+There were many types of ignition systems used throughout the years, and things are continuing to evolve.
+A coil on plug "COP" ignition eliminates the distributor and secondary wires.
+It replaces them with the PCM, ignition module, and a coil mounted directly over the plug of each cylinder.
 This electronically controlled ignition system is very efficient.

-In order to properly diagnose a misfire on one or all of the engine's cylinders, it's important to understand the system you're working with.
-Let's have a look at the components that make up a typical coil over plug ignition system.
+To properly diagnose a misfire on one or all of the engine's cylinders, it's essential to understand the system.
+Let's have a look at the components that make up a typical coil on plug ignition system.

-Related wiring: Make sure the connectors, wires and harness are in proper operating condition with a good visual inspection.
-Sometimes the connectors have locks that dry out and can easily become damaged during removal and will not snap back into place correctly after removal.
-Perform a wiggle test and check these connectors by pulling lightly on the plug to make sure it correctly seated into it's companion socket.
+Related wiring: Make sure the connectors, wires, and harness are in proper operating condition with a good visual inspection.
+Sometimes the connectors have locks that dry out and can quickly become damaged during removal.
+They don't snap back into place correctly after removal.
+Perform a wiggle test and check these connectors by pulling lightly on the plug to make sure it correctly seated into its companion socket.
 Connectors contain a mechanical snap and a rubber seal to prevent environmental exposure.
-Check any suspected wiring for resistance with an ohmmeter and compare with manufacturer's specifications.
+Check any suspected wiring for resistance with an ohmmeter and compare it with the manufacturer's specifications.
 Loose connectors result in an intermittent condition.

-Ignition Control Module: The ignition control module takes place of the distributor in a distributor-less (EI) ignition system.
+Ignition Control Module: The ignition control module takes the distributor's place in a distributor-less (EI) ignition system.
 It receives it's timing instructions from the PCM based on input from the crankshaft and camshaft sensors and sends the appropriate signal to the appropriate cylinder.
-The IM may be stand alone, located in the ECM or integral to each ignition coil like the coil used in the illustration.
+The IM may be a stand-alone, located in the ECM, or integral to each ignition coil like the coil used in the illustration.

 Engine Control Module: The PCM may or may not contain the ignition control module.
-It takes input from sensors like the crankshaft and camshaft sensors and calculates ignition timing by comparing it to preset instructions.
+It takes input from sensors like the crankshaft and camshaft sensors.
+It calculates ignition timing by comparing it to preset instructions.
 It then sends this signal to each coil in the correct firing order.
-An open between the PCM and a cylinder's coil or a faulty PCM driver will result in no power and a misfire on that cylinder.
+An open between the PCM and a cylinder's coil or a faulty PCM driver results in no power and a misfire on that cylinder.